jamesheald/SSSM/README.md

 Source code files:

-- KF: recursive Bayesian estimation in a conditionally linear-Gaussian system using a bank of Kalman filters
+- KF: recursive Bayesian estimation using a bank of Kalman filters
 - MM: moment matching to approximate the true belief state with a single Gaussian
 - EM: online expectation maximisation to learn cue emission probabilities